 Meanwhile, the Exynos 2200 failed to live up to its potential and performed worse than the 8 Gen 1 in benchmarks despite a promising AMD partnership for gaming.
 This S22 variant also had worse battery drain issues.

-I personally tested the Snapdragon variant, and frankly had few complaints with performance, noting how "both the fingerprint sensor and Face Unlock open the phone faster than you can snap your fingers.
+I tested the Snapdragon variant of the S22+, and frankly had few complaints with performance, noting how "both the fingerprint sensor and Face Unlock open the phone faster than you can snap your fingers.
 Scrolling and swiping look smooth and stylish, hitting the 120Hz max.
-Apps or Chrome web pages load faster than on any phone I've tested before.
+Apps or Chrome web pages load faster than on any Android phone I've tested before.
 Even downloading Play Store apps takes less time than on other Android phones, possibly due to the Wi-Fi 6E support."

 The only issue was that the Galaxy S22+ truly did tend to overheat when playing demanding games like Genshin Impact, and it couldn't hit the higher graphical settings that you'd get on the Galaxy S22 Ultra.

-This year, Samsung will use the Snapdragon 8 Gen 2 globally — specifically an overclocked version exclusive to Samsung that hits up to 3.36GHz (compared to 3GHz on the 8 Gen 1).
+This year, Samsung used an exclusive Snapdragon 8 Gen 2 variant, overclocked up to 3.36GHz (compared to 3GHz on the 8 Gen 1).
 Aside from the performance boost, my colleague Harish Jonnalagadda explains in that announcement post how using two separate chips held the Galaxy S22 series back:

 "Samsung had to maintain feature parity between the Exynos and Snapdragon versions, it couldn't leverage all the features Qualcomm offered on its chipsets, and that led to devices that didn't hit their full potential."
 Now, Harish argues, the Galaxy S23 can have unleashed performance and features because the Exynos version didn't complicate things.

-I'll receive the Galaxy S23+ soon to properly test its performance, but Wonjoon Choi, EVP and Head of R&D Mobile for Samsung, assured me that throttling will be less of an issue with the Galaxy S23 series.
-Aside from basic hardware efficiency improvements, Samsung has also allegedly optimized the software backend and heat dissipation so that there are fewer cases where throttling is needed.
+Wonjoon Choi, EVP and Head of R&D Mobile for Samsung, told me during a panel that throttling is less of an issue with the S23+ because the 8 Gen 2 runs more efficiently than the Gen 1, dissipating heat so there are fewer cases where throttling is needed.